viktoredv/jekyll-heroku-unicorn/lorem-ipsum-2.md

 ---
 layout: page
-title: Lorem Ipsum
+title: Lorem Ipsum 2
-permalink: /lorem-ipsum/
+permalink: /lorem-ipsum-2/
-group: "navigation"
+group: "navigation-2"
 ---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)